ramos-04/gitops-scaling/README.md

 # Scaling and High Availability Using GitOps and IaC

-This repository hosts source code to launch an EKS cluster using Terraform, spin up a powerful scaling solution, build and deploy sample CORS proxy server and a mock target server applications using GitOps CICD in the form of containerised Kubernetes microservices(pods) leveraging GitHub Actions & ArgoCD, and eventually performing load testing on the solution using Jmeter tool to validate the scaling and high availability aspects.
+This repository contains source code to provision an EKS cluster using Terraform, spin up a powerful Kubernetes-based scaling solution, and build and deploy a sample CORS proxy server along with a mock target server as containerized microservices(pods).
+It leverages GitOps CI/CD practices using GitHub Actions and ArgoCD for automated deployment, and includes load testing using the JMeter tool to validate the system’s scalability and high availability.

 ## Prerequisites: